Oenopides: Inclination of the Zodiac

 The main accomplishment of Oenopides as an astronomer was his determination of the angle between the plane of the celestial equator, and the zodiac (the yearly path of the Sun in the sky).
-He found this angle to be 24°.
-In effect this amounted to measuring the inclination of the Earth axis.
+This feat was recorded in Eudemus' History of Astronomy.
+In effect it amounted to measuring the inclination of the Earth's axis.
 Oenopides's result remained the standard value for two centuries, until Eratosthenes measured it with greater precision.